investment insights

 Unlike European parliamentary elections’ proportional voting system, France’s two-round process for its national chamber creates a formidable hurdle for any party to form a working majority.
 In each of France’s 577 constituencies, unless a candidate gathers more than half of all votes in the first round, a run-off follows between the first and second candidates, plus any other who gathers more than 12.5% of registered voters.
 We therefore anticipate, as a base case, a hung parliament with no party scoring 289 seats and able to gain an absolute majority through the remainder of President Macron’s term which ends in April 2027.

 Given the RN’s strong results at the European level, we might expect it to nevertheless win a relative majority.
 That would allow the RN to lead a government in a cohabitation scenario, consisting of President Macron from Renaissance plus an RN-led government.
 In terms of economic policy, such a scenario would not be very different from any other minority government scenario as legislation in a hung parliament would be difficult to pass, regardless of who leads the government.
-France has historically experienced several periods of cohabitation: for example between President François Mitterrand and Prime Minister Jacques Chirac in the late-1980s, or between then-President Chirac and Prime Minister Lionel Jospin in the late-1990s-early-2000s.
-This cohabitation would probably go down as one of the more difficult ones, with the possibility of protests and potential disruptive actions by opponent forces across France for some time.
+France has historically experienced several periods of cohabitation: for example between President François Mitterrand and Prime Minister Jacques Chirac in the late-1980s, or between then-President Chirac and Prime Minister Lionel Jospin in the late-1990s – early-2000s.
+This cohabitation would probably go down as one of the more difficult ones, with the possibility of protests and potential disruptive actions by opposing forces across France for some time.

-Things would look different, if compared with our current assessment, one political group gained an absolute majority in the French parliament.
+Things would look different if, compared with our current assessment, one political group gained an absolute majority in the French parliament.
 We see a probability of 15-20% that the RN party could achieve this, and a probability of less than 10% that France’s left-wing parties achieve such a high share of the vote.
 In no case do we expect President Macron’s party Renaissance getting enough support to win an absolute majority.

 The table below summarises three scenarios and their implications based on the economic policies and relations with the EU, as well as their macroeconomic and financial market implications.